| | | | | |

 Point Lobos State Reserve sign Carmel to Big Sur

-The reserve has gorgeous coastal landscapes inside Point Lobos, with hidden coves and forests to discover.
-There are amazing, easy-to-moderate oceanfront hiking trails to admire the beautiful cypress groves and coastal landscapes.
+There are amazing, easy-to-moderate oceanfront hiking trails to admire the beautiful cypress groves and ocean views.

 Point Lobos State Park - Carmel to Big Sur

-In the afternoon, continue your drive along Big Sur from Carmel.
+This afternoon, continue your drive along Big Sur from Carmel.

 As you drive, there are clear areas to pull off the Pacific Coast Highway to enjoy hikes and scenic overlooks.